How to Get a $5,000 Loan

 A $5,000 loan is one tool among several.
 Before accepting an APR, run through the options below by speed and cost.

 Earned wage access deserves a separate note.
-Several apps let you draw a portion of your already-earned paycheck before the official payday.
-Typically 50% of accrued wages, up to $500 to $750 per cycle depending on the platform.
+Several apps let you draw a portion of your already-earned paycheck before the official payday-typically 50% of accrued wages, up to $500 to $750 per cycle.
 The fee structure is either a flat monthly subscription or a small per-transfer charge.
 There's no credit check because you're accessing money you've already earned, not borrowing against future income.
-The ceiling is low.
-You won't cover $5,000 this way.
+The ceiling is low: you won't cover $5,000 this way.
 But if your shortfall is $300 to $700 and you need it within hours, this is the cheapest fast option available.
-Your employer doesn't need to be enrolled.
-Most apps verify income through bank account transaction history instead.
+Your employer doesn't need to be enrolled-most apps verify income through bank account transaction history.

 Hospital billing departments negotiate more than most patients realize.
 A zero-interest 12-month payment plan is frequently available for medical debt over $2,000.
 Hospitals prefer structured payments over selling the account to collections at 20 cents on the dollar.